Shubham09996/SehatSphere/README.md

 - **eslint**: Pluggable JavaScript linter.

 ## Installation 🚀
-To set up and run the HealthSphere project locally, follow these steps:
+To set up and run the SehatSphere project locally, follow these steps:

 ### Prerequisites ✅
 - Node.js (v14 or higher)